AdobeDocs/commerce-admin.en/help/systems/data-dashboard.md

 The **[!UICONTROL Settings]** button on the right side of the page opens the dialog where you can resynchronize the catalog data.

-Synchronizing catalog data forces the service to refetch data from the Commerce database, ensuring that the latest changes are reflected in the service and on your site.
-Use this button if you have made several product changes and you need to have those changes updated before the normal automatic sync process.

-Synchronizing catalog data forces the service to refetch data from the Commerce database.
+Resynching catalog data forces the service to refetch data from the Commerce database.
 This action is usually used during the first-time onboarding when the catalog sync has not run for a couple of hours.

 ## Sync status